Young leaders from Advocacy Academy spreading the word about CLTs at Windrush Square in Brixton, March 2017.

 Community-led Design Process

 Since 2019, Community Steering Group have worked closely with RCKa and London CLT to design plans for the Christchurch Road site, involving regular community engagement events, workshops and campaigning to ensure continued Council support for the project.

-The challenges of the pandemic that started in 2020 compounded the project's struggle to get a viable funding arrangement with the GLA and to work effectively with Lambeth Council.
-The initial political support for affordable community-led homes on the site was hampered by tricky planning issues and a lack of support from the council and TfL.
+The challenges of the pandemic that started in 2020 compounded the project's struggle to get a viable funding arrangement with the Greater London Authority and to work effectively with Lambeth Council.
+The initial political support for affordable community-led homes on the site was hampered by tricky planning issues and a lack of support from the council and Transport for London.

 But the team has kept the momentum up, holding political actions to collect signatures of support from local people and reach out to more people to get involved in both the political side of the project, as well as the design process.